- What is FileVault 2?

 A.FileVault 2 is an integral security feature for Macs that allows you to encrypt the contents of your entire drive.
 It uses full disk, XTS-AES 128 encryption to help keep your data secure.
 FileVault 2 requires OS X Lion or later, and OS X Recovery installed on your startup drive.

-A. ISG recommends that faculty and staff use FileVault on their laptops if they contain Brown Restricted Information (especially frequent travelers).
-Use Identity Finder to determine the presence of BRI.
+A. ISG recommends that faculty and staff use FileVault if they use laptops containing data with a risk of Level 2 or 3 (especially frequent travelers).
+Use Spirion (formerly, Identity Finder) to determine the presence of BRI.
 If detected, either remove it, or if necessary, encrypt it.

 A. FileVault 2 is built into the OS X operating system.
 It is available from the Security & Privacy pane of System Preferences.
 Click the FileVault tab in the Security & Privacy pane to enable or disable FileVault.